okta/okta-oidc-js/packages/okta-react/README.md

 Two complications of the 1.x series of this SDK have been simplified in the 2.x series:
 - These functions were asynchronous (because the retrieval layer underneath them can be asynchronous) which made avoiding race conditions in renders/re-renders tricky.
-- Recognizing when authentication had yet to be decided versus when it had been decided and was not authenticated was an unclear difference between `true`, `false`, and `null`.
+- Recognizing when authentication had yet to be decided versus when it had been decided and was not authenticated was an unclear difference between `null`, `true`, and `false`.

 To resolve these the `auth` object holds the authentication information and provides it synchronously (following the first async determination) as an `authState` object.
 While waiting on that first determination, the `authState` object has an explicit `.isPending` property.
 When the authentication updates the `auth` object will emit an `authStateChange` event with the new `authState` object.